matseng/xml2JSON2/README.md

 # To view testRunner.html in the browser (useful for debugging):
   $ python -m SimpleHTTPServer
-  - Then click tests/ --> testRunner.html
+  - Within the browser, navigate to localhost:8000/tests/testRunner.html